Jimma University: Department of Materials Science & Engineering

 Department of Materials Science & Engineering, as a national role model for research-oriented departments, was established with a start-up budget of US$10 million.
 This is the first comprehensive department of materials science in Ethiopia, which offers all MSE programs.
-The main theme of the department research is nano-materials under supervision of Professor Ali Eftekhari, President of the American Nano Society.
+The main theme of the department research is nano-materials under the supervision of Professor Ali Eftekhari, President of the American Nano Society.